-- We arrange our pension together: employers, employees, and also government.
+We arrange our pension together: employers, employees, and also the government.
 Everyone will continue to accrue their AOW and a large proportion of employed people will accrue a supplementary pension through their employer.
 So there will still be the AOW and the supplementary pension.
 You receive the AOW from the state, and after you retire you receive it for the rest of your life.

-- We will keep the costs down by building up pensions together and investing collectively.
+At Bpf Koopvaardij we will continue to arrange our pension together.
+We share the risks of higher life expectancy, death, and occupational disability.
+We will keep the costs down by building up pensions together and investing collectively.

-- Participation in the pension scheme through your employer will remain mandatory.
+Participation in the pension scheme through your employer will remain mandatory.
 Your employer will continue to contribute to your pension.

 Your pension will move in line with the economy